Homogenization of diffusion processes with singular drifts and potentials via unfolding method: Introduction

 with some {\it effective tensor} $A^{\sf eff} =(a_{ij}^{\sf eff})$, {\it effective drifts} $B^{\sf eff} =(b_j^{\sf eff})$, $C^{\sf eff} =(c_j^{\sf eff})$ and {\it effective potential} $k^{\sf eff}$, see Section \ref{S:hom}.

-To the extent of the authors' knowledge, our result is new in since the drift terms $B^\delta$ and $C^\delta$ are allowed to be unbounded (see Section \ref{S:semi-D}).
-We note that earlier Jikov, Kozlov and Oleinik \cite[pp.31]{JKO94} adopted the multiscale expansion technique to investigate similar homogenization problems in the case $B^\delta$ and $C^\delta$ are bounded and of the class $C^2$, see also \cite[Section 1.13]{BLP11}.
-More recently, Inagaki considered a similar homogenization problem of second order elliptic differential operators with singular drifts (without potentials) by using the semi-Dirichlet forms, see \cite{I19}.
+To the extent of the authors' knowledge, our result is new since the drift terms $B^\delta$ and $C^\delta$ are allowed to be unbounded (see Section \ref{S:semi-D}).
+We note that earlier Jikov, Kozlov and Oleinik \cite[pp. 31]{JKO94} adopted the multiscale expansion technique to investigate similar homogenization problems in the case $B^\delta$ and $C^\delta$ are bounded and of the class $C^2$, see also \cite[Section 1.13]{BLP11} and \cite{WT23, X16}.
+Recently, Inagaki considered a similar homogenization problem of second-order elliptic differential operators with singular drifts (without potentials) by using the semi-Dirichlet forms, see \cite{I19}.

-This paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section \ref{sect:dirichlet}, we provide preliminary background on semi-Dirichlet forms, construct a sequence of closed forms singular drifts and potentials, and explore its properties.
-The concept of unfolding operators are discussed in Section 3.
-The statements, proofs and consequences of our main result are established Section 4.
+The concept of unfolding operators is discussed in Section \ref{sec:unfold}.
+The statements, proofs, and consequences of our main result are established in Section \ref{S:hom}.